ibm-cloud-docs/sap/sap-terraform-s4hana-ha.md

 {: #automate-s4hana-ha-next-steps}
 {: terraform}

-If you need to rename your resources after they are created, modify the `input.auto.tfvars` file to change the names and run `terraform plan` and `terraform apply` again.
-Do not use the {{site.data.keyword.cloud_notm}} Dashboard and user interface to modify your VPC after it is created.
-The Terraform scripts create a complete solution and selectively modifying resources with the user interface might cause unexpected results.

-If you need to remove the **SAP HA S/4HANA** installation, go to your project folder and run `terraform destroy`.
-The `terraform destroy` command does not remove the VPC in this scenario because the VPC was not created with the Terraform script.
+If you need to remove the SAP HA S/4HANA installation, go to your project folder and run `terraform destroy`.
+The `terraform destroy` command does not remove the VPC in this scenario because the VPC was not created with the same Terraform script.

 ## Related information
 {: #automate-s4hana-ha-related-information}